New constraints on H_0 and Omega_M from SZE/X-RAY data and Baryon Acoustic Oscillations: Introduction

+The first determination of the intrinsic three-dimensional (3D) shapes of galaxy clusters was presented in Ref. \cite{Morandi2010} by combining X-ray, weak-lensing and strong-lensing observations.
+Their methodology was applied to the galaxy cluster MACS J1423.8+2404 and it was found the presence of a triaxial galaxy cluster geometry with DM halo axial ratios $1.53 \pm 0.15$ and $1.44 \pm 0.07$ on the plane of the sky and along the line of sight, respectively. { More recently, the elliptical description to galaxy clusters was shown to be the most compatible with the validity of the cosmic distance duality relation $D_L (1+z)^ {-2}/D_A=1$, where $D_L(z)$ and $D_A(z)$ are, respectively, the luminosity and angular diameter cosmological distances \cite{eth33,Holandaa,Holandab,Li2011}.}

-In 2005, Eisenstein {\it{et al.}}\cite{Eisenstein05} presented the large scale correlation function from the Sloan Digital Sky Survey (SDSS) showing clear evidence for the baryon acoustic peak at $100 h^{-1}$ Mpc scale, a result in good agreement with the analyses from CMB data\cite{Sper07}.
+On the other hand, in 2005, Eisenstein {\it{et al.}}\cite{Eisenstein05} presented the large scale correlation function from the Sloan Digital Sky Survey (SDSS) showing clear evidence for the baryon acoustic peak at $100 h^{-1}$ Mpc scale, a result in good agreement with the analyses from CMB data\cite{Komatsu}.
 The breaking on the degeneracy between $H_0$ and $\Omega_m$ by applying this BAO signature is possible because it does not depend on $H_0$ and is highly sensitive to the matter density parameter.
 The combination SZE/X-ray with BAO has been recently discussed in the literature by Cunha, Marassi and Lima\cite{cunha}.

-In this article, we discuss the determinations of $H_0$ and $\Omega_m$ by considering the same 38 clusters from Bonamente {\it{et al.}} sample where spherical symmetry was assumed.
-Our basic findings follow from a joint analysis involving the data from SZE and X-ray surface brightness with the recent SDSS measurements of the baryon acoustic peak.
-The influence of the intrinsic cluster geometry on $H_{0}$ it will be quantified by comparing the results derived here with a recent determination of both parameters\cite{cunha} based on De Filippis {\it{et al.}} sample formed by 25 triaxial clusters\cite{DeFilippis05}.
+In this article, we discuss the determinations of $H_0$ and $\Omega_m$ by considering the Bonamente {\it{et al.}} sample \cite{Boname06}. { This sample is formed by 38 ADD of galaxy clusters at redshifts $0.14 < z < 0.89$, derived from Chandra X-ray and OVRO/BIMA interferometric SZE (see Fig. 1a).
+In order to perform a realistic model for the cluster gas distribution and take into account the possible presence of the cooling flow, the gas density was modeled by the non-isothermal spherical double $\beta$-model.
+This model generalizes the single $\beta$-model \cite{caval} and it has two core radius that describe the shape of the inner and outer portions of the density distribution.
+Analysis of the SZE and X-ray observations has shown that the outer core radius in this model is bigger than ones obtained by using an isothermal elliptical $\beta$ model or an isothermal spherical $\beta$ model (see tables in Ref.\cite{Boname06}).} Our basic findings follow from a joint analysis involving the data from SZE and X-ray surface brightness with the recent SDSS measurements of the baryon acoustic peak.
+The influence of the intrinsic cluster geometry on $H_{0}$ it will be quantified by comparing the results derived here with a recent determination of both parameters\cite{cunha} based on De Filippis {\it{et al.}} sample formed by 25 clusters, where was used a isothermal elliptical $\beta$ model \cite{DeFilippis05}.